-They're a serious terrorist group, it is sensible that the Embassy should share its information with you, so that you can make an assessment of the situation for you and your circumstances. about 6 years ago
+They're a serious terrorist group, it is sensible that the Embassy should share its information with you, so that you can make an assessment of the situation for you and your circumstances. over 6 years ago

 Peru is very safe...
 I have lived there for the past year and a half and never had a problem...
-It helps being American because you are in general much bigger than the Peruvian people and as long as you speak the language, you shouldn't have any problems. about 6 years agoAnswered by Mike via WorldNomads.com
+It helps being American because you are in general much bigger than the Peruvian people and as long as you speak the language, you shouldn't have any problems. over 6 years agoAnswered by Mike via WorldNomads.com

 I travelled Peru for a month in 2009, even did the Inca Trail.......and it's was one of the most amazing trips I have been one.

 I travelled with my family in a small group from Lima up to Lake Titicaca and then even to the Amazon......never did I feel unsafe.
 We did hear of a few tourist having their backpacks stolen or their wallets picked pocked but as I see it no different then any other country.
 Just be safe, don't flash money or fancy clothes or jewelry.
 Stay out of trouble........even last October my husband and I went Egypt when their was huge statements warning people not to go......so it's up to everyone to make their own choices.
-Hope you go and you will be soooooo happy you went. about 6 years ago
+Hope you go and you will be soooooo happy you went. over 6 years ago